jasonli-git/housing-intelligence/ROADMAP.md

 over the API, displayed by the dashboard, and packaged as versioned analysis packets, with 223 Python and 26 dashboard tests passing.
 All eight pipeline stages run.

+**Version 2 is planned and not started.** It moves the platform off `localhost` and past New Jersey: publication as static artifacts on a public domain, interpretation written by a hosted model rather than a local one, and geography expanded to the Northeast and then to every US county.
+Everything it runs on — the warehouse schema, the analytics layer, the packet contract — is what Version 1 built.

 Two milestones ran out of numeric order.
 Milestone 9 was built before Milestone 5, because it corrects numbers the dashboard displays and fixing them afterwards would have meant re-checking every chart.
 Milestone 8 closed last, on 2026-08-14: eight local models